-We will build on our existing Going the Extra Mile (GEM) training programme and identify further opportunities for specialist training for our customer-facing staff following the success of training with Mind, Money Advice Trust, Samaritans and the Alzheimer's Society.
-We will continue to develop e learn modules and information videos and continue to run our in-house vulnerability roadshows.
+We will build on our existing Going the Extra Mile (GEM) training programme and identify further opportunities for specialist training for our customer-facing staff following the success of training with Mind, Money Advice Trust, Samaritans, and the Alzheimer's Society.
+We will continue to develop eLearning modules, information videos and continue to run our in-house vulnerability roadshows.